-Plan-Based Equity Awards
+Plan-Based Awards

-Effective May 18, 2007, pursuant to our 2007 Omnibus Incentive Plan, we granted approximately 764,850 shares of deferred stock awards to our employees, including our named executive officers, as set forth in the table below.
-Of the award, 25% vests immediately, while the remaining 75% vests ratably over the next three years.
-We estimated the fair value of the awards on the date of grant based on an assumed share price of \$10.00 per share reduced by the present value of dividends expected to be paid on the unvested portion of the shares discounted at the appropriate risk-free interest rate.
-See additional discussion included in Note 9 of the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2007.
+The table below sets forth the Threshold, Target, and Maximum awards that each of our named executive officers became eligible to earn for fiscal 2008 upon establishment of the STIC and LTIC Plans.
+In addition, effective April 21, 2008, pursuant to our 2007 Omnibus Incentive Plan and the authorization of the compensation committee, we granted approximately 451,782 shares of deferred stock awards to our employees, including our named executive officers as set forth in the table below.
+Of the award, 25% vests immediately, while the remaining 75% vests annually over the next three years on the grant anniversary date.
+We estimated the fair value of the awards on the date of grant based on an assumed share price of \$8.70 per share reduced by the present value of dividends expected to be paid on the unvested portion of the shares discounted at the appropriate risk-free interest rate.
+See Grants in 2008 for the 2007 Service Period above for a complete description of how these awards were determined.

-GRANTS OF PLAN-BASED AWARDS FOR 2007
+GRANTS OF PLAN-BASED AWARDS FOR 2008